 The ability to lower anti-epileptic drugs so that the patient is more likely to have one of their events.
 Because of the risk of triggering generalized convulsions (or rarely, even status epilepticus), this practice mandates observation and the ability to intervene immediately if necessary (frequent with the use of IV medications); one can only lower drugs safely in the inpatient setting.

-Scheduling the inpatient stay may create a significant delay between when the study is ordered and when it is executed.
+Wait times: Scheduling the inpatient stay may create a significant delay between when the study is ordered and when it is executed.

-Cost: the cost is artificially high for services that are either not medically necessary (e.g., 24-h nursing, vital signs every shift) or needs that are just as well available at home (e.g., bed, meals and medications).
+Hospital Costs: In addition to a high EEG test cost, other costs are artificially high for services that are either not medically necessary (e.g., 24-h nursing, vital signs every shift) or needs that are just as well available at home (e.g., bed, meals and medications).

-The hospital is an artificial environment with little stress for the patient, and their activity is minimized.
+Environment: The hospital is an artificial environment with little stress for the patient, and their activity is minimized.
 The result is that patients who may have been having seizures frequently when home may not even have an event recorded.
-This fact contributes to the need for drug reduction and activation procedures with inpatients in the first place.
+This fact contributes to the need for drug reduction and activation procedures with inpatients in the first place

 The study is performed in the regular environment and stress where the episodes in question generally occur.